 7. Open a savings or investment account

 If you don’t already have a savings or investment account, then it’s time to open one.
-Average yields on savings accounts are very low right now due to the Fed’s decision to reduce its benchmark rate to near-zero back in March in response to the COVID-19 outbreak.
+Average yields on savings accounts are very low right now due to the Fed’s decision to reduce its benchmark rate to near-zero back in March 2020.
 However, a savings account remains the safest bet if you are just starting out investing small amounts of money, plus you can access the funds in the event of an emergency.
 A certificate of deposit also gives you a guaranteed rate, although you’ll need to lock your money away for a fixed amount of time (e.g. 3 months, 3 years).

 The more you put into your savings account, the more interest you earn.
 And, thanks to the miracle that is compound interest (interest on interest), your earnings will increase every month and year.

 Let’s say you put $5,000 in a new savings account and set up a direct deposit of $200 per month.
 At annual interest of 0.8% (the highest market rates available in September 2020), you would earn:

 - $48.97 in year one